portellam/deploy-VFIO/README.md

 ## About
 ### Description:
-Effortlessly deploy changes to enable virtualization, hardware-passthrough (VFIO), and important quality-of-life enhancements for a seamless VFIO setup on a Linux desktop machine; run Virtual machines with ease and real hardware, on your Linux desktop.
+Effortlessly deploy changes to enable virtualization, hardware-passthrough (VFIO), and important quality-of-life enhancements for a seamless VFIO setup on a Linux desktop machine; run Virtual machines<sup>[1](#1)</sup> with ease and real hardware, on your Linux desktop.

 ### What is [VFIO](#VFIO)?
 #### Useful links